topology-foundation/docs-drp/docs/tutorials/grid.md

 npm create vite@latest grid-2d -- --template vanilla-ts
 ```

 This should create a simple typescript project with typescript.
-You should be able to see a project structure similar to what's shown below.
+You should see a project structure similar to what's shown below.

 ![project structure](imgs/grid_project_structure.png)